 The ability to identify patterns in the metabolome that are associated with increased disease risk potentially represents a powerful tool for better understanding and preventing these diseases.

-For the new study, Telenti and his colleagues from HLI, the J. Craig Venter Institute and other partner organizations analyzed 2,396 people and found that obesity profoundly alters the metabolome, with the most medically important changes affecting how the body distributes fat.
+For the new study, Telenti and his colleagues from HLI, the J. Craig Venter Institute, and other partner organizations analyzed 2,396 people and found that obesity profoundly alters the metabolome, with the most medically important changes affecting how the body distributes fat.
 They found that certain metabolites are associated with an increase in intra-abdominal fat, which sits behind the abdominal wall and is associated with health risks.

 In total, the researchers found 49 metabolites with a strong association to body mass index (BMI), an indicator of obesity.
-By looking at these metabolite levels, scientists could predict a person’s obesity status with a 80 to 90 percent accuracy rate.
+By looking at these metabolite levels, scientists could predict a person’s obesity status with an 80 to 90 percent accuracy rate.

 Interestingly, changes in the metabolome didn’t always match up with whether a person was actually obese.
 In these cases, the researchers may have identified people who were obese but healthy and people who were lean but still at risk of disease.
 This is important information for doctors who want to predict future disease risk or enroll patients in clinical trials.